 The Union County NC Base Property Tax Rate for 2026

-For Fiscal Year 2025-2026, the Union County, NC general property tax rate is 43.42 cents per 100 dollars of assessed value.
+For Fiscal Year 2025-2026, the Union County, NC general property tax rate is 43.42 cents per $100 of assessed value.
 That rate was adopted by the Union County Board of Commissioners after the January 1, 2025 county-wide property revaluation, and it includes 1.82 cents above the revenue-neutral rate to cover debt obligations for voter-approved school capital projects.

 Two important pieces of context for relocators: